Meet Ranvir Singh – Strictly Come Dancing 2020 contestant and Good Morning Britain presenter

 Everything you need to know about Ranvir Singh, the Good Morning Britain presenter putting on her dancing shoes for Strictly 2020.

+And she certainly impressed with her Quickstep to You Are The Sunshine Of My Life by Stevie Wonder.

+Finishing in third place on the Strictly Come Dancing leaderboard, Ranvir had a combined week one and week two score of 42 points.

-Ranvir has some work to do before she can back on the dance floor, though, after she turned up to GMB with her foot in a bucket of ice.
+The incredible week comes after a pretty tough few days for the celeb, who turned up to GMB with her foot in a bucket of ice.

 Who is Ranvir Singh?